byterubpay/byterub-site/_posts/2018-11-10-logs-for-the-Community-meeting-held-on-2018-11-10.md

 **\<xmrmatterbridge> \<lh1008>** Sure >parasew,...work inside the community most of it has been on a volunteering basis.
 So we acknowledged that payments were an incentive contributors could receive and get involved with the community.
 **\<xmrmatterbridge> \<lh1008>** So we are working in some basic payments to reach those contributors that have been doing a lot for the community but not always receiving any type or reward.
 **\<xmrmatterbridge> \<lh1008>** That would be great >parasew, I will sure get in touch with you.
-**\<sgp\_>** have you been working with rehrar's Monero Games initiative?
+**\<sgp\_>** have you been working with rehrar's ByteRub Games initiative?
 **\<sgp\_>** After this question we should move on
 **\<el00ruobuob>** is it a general question, or a contribution's question to lh1008 sgp\_ ?
 **\<xmrmatterbridge> \<lh1008>** No we haven' t reached rehrar yet.
 I first read about rehrar's initiative two weeks ago.
 And the payments were something that we were discussing since the first proposal the outreach made.
 **\<sgp\_>** all right, thanks
 **\<sgp\_>** parasew, what short update do you have?
-**\<parasew[m]>** we are currently finishing the architectural plans for the stage which will be ca. 20m2 and will have 50 seats. the stage will have a led/projector (we will know final details on monday) and the talks will be managed with a submission system. we will be sharing with open hardware talks and related content, as i am not sure if we will fill up all the slots with monero content.
+**\<parasew[m]>** we are currently finishing the architectural plans for the stage which will be ca. 20m2 and will have 50 seats. the stage will have a led/projector (we will know final details on monday) and the talks will be managed with a submission system. we will be sharing with open hardware talks and related content, as i am not sure if we will fill up all the slots with byterub content.
-**\<parasew[m]>** we have a few talks already up on the wiki but it would be great to have more content! so if you plan to come to 35c3 please make sure to enter a talk in the wiki in the meanwhile https://taiga.getmonero.org/project/rehrar-35c3-2/wiki/4-participations
+**\<parasew[m]>** we have a few talks already up on the wiki but it would be great to have more content! so if you plan to come to 35c3 please make sure to enter a talk in the wiki in the meanwhile https://taiga.getbyterub.org/project/rehrar-35c3-2/wiki/4-participations
 **\<parasew[m]>** also, tomorrow will be the second wave for ticket sales, 12:00 CET
 **\<sgp\_>** thanks for the link to the taiga page
 **\<sgp\_>** any other questions/updates?
 **\<xmrmatterbridge> \<lh1008>** thank you all for the opportunity to share more about the outreach team. if anyone wants to join and help us out you are all welcome. this is the telegram chat link https://t.me/joinchat/DM8-zUXYPy2QPEkH5hW3FA
-**\<sgp\_>** for the sake of time, we will skip the open ideas time. you are always welcome to add your ideas in #monero-community (here) outside of meeting time
+**\<sgp\_>** for the sake of time, we will skip the open ideas time. you are always welcome to add your ideas in #byterub-community (here) outside of meeting time
 **\<sgp\_>** 6.
 Confirm next meeting date/time
 **\<sgp\_>** We will be off next community meeting for US Thanksgiving weekend.
 The next community meeting therefore will be in 4 weeks on December 8 at 17:00 UTC.
-**\<sgp\_>** The next Monero Coffee Chat will take place next week on November 17 at 17:00 UTC.
+**\<sgp\_>** The next ByteRub Coffee Chat will take place next week on November 17 at 17:00 UTC.
-**\<sgp\_>** When in doubt, use the calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/Monero-Meetings
+**\<sgp\_>** When in doubt, use the calendar: https://xmr.ncrypt.sh/index.php/apps/calendar/p/8dP6z6XQDnkPREo4/ByteRub-Meetings
 **\<sgp\_>** Is everyone cool with taking the next meeting off?
 **\<ErCiccione>** can we just move it to another day?
 **\<sgp\_>** perhaps the following Tuesday?
 **\<ErCiccione>** cool for me
-**\<sgp\_>** I will make a post in r/MoneroCommunity with other possible meeting times
+**\<sgp\_>** I will make a post in r/ByteRubCommunity with other possible meeting times
 **\<sgp\_>** 7.
 Conclusion
 **\<ErCiccione>** cool.
 Thanks
 **\<sgp\_>** That’s all!
-Thanks for attending this Monero Community meeting, and we hope to see you on r/MoneroCommunity and #monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on r/ByteRubCommunity and #byterub-community.
 Take care, and know that change starts with YOU.